9.5 6 Back Up Files With File History

 If File History stops working, you may see an error message indicating that it couldn't save copies of your files.
 Here are some potential solutions:

-- Check Storage Space: Ensure that your external drive or network location has enough free space to store the backups.
+• Check Storage Space: make sure your external drive or network location has enough free space to store the backups.
 If the drive is full, File History will stop working.

 Problem: Files Are Not Being Backed Up